Jordan-Trimarchi/TwoThirdsEnchilada/README.md

 # Barclay & Trimarchi's Clothing Emporium

 The modern outfitters' solution.
-The front-end of a clothing e-commerce website.
-Visible at: https://adb-barclay-trimarchi-emporium.herokuapp.com/
+The front-end of a clothing e-commerce website.<br/>Visible at: https://adb-barclay-trimarchi-emporium.herokuapp.com/

 ## Requirements